 Here's a great ApartmentTherapy article about how people themselves are gentrifiers without even realizing it; they suggest that folks be cognizant and try to slow gentirification, in Can Gentrifiers Help Fight Gentrification?

 In the case of The Danforth strip between Pape and Victoria Park, many or the retail and merchants have long existed, but are having trouble turning a lifestyle-supporting profit without the foot traffic to bring in customers.
 After all, with the subway close by, fewer people are driving through the area to shop.
 As a result, the pedestrian-count is quite low impacting retailers.
 By increasing density with Main Street structures that accommodate more residents, the intensification will create the population necessary to sustain and fuel positive growth in the community.
 Why is this so exciting?
 As the process has been so carefully curated, The Danforth neighbourhood is going to end up with a great range of rentals, condos, lofts, and townhomes - and not rows of ubiquitous boxes-in-the-sky.

 I think it’s pretty fair to say that higher populations densities and land-use intensification will sustain and grow the existing infrastructure and amenities, with a transit line ready to serve.
 This will be an interesting one to watch!

-If you like to be a little closer to the action, how about a prime pad: A Live/Work Brownstone On The Danforth.
+If you like to be close to the action, how about a prime pad like this one: A Live/Work Brownstone On The Danforth.
 This two-storey dynamic property underwent a significant renovation in 2014 converting it into a contemporary three-bedroom residence, but could easily be reverted to commercial use with an upper floor apartment (zoned as both residential and commercial)!
 Tailor this dream home to suit your needs for $1,289,000!
 Coming to market Mid-February 2020.

 Want to learn more about Toronto’s East Side?
 Check out these blogs: